SaraevDaniil/playing-card-recognition/README.md

 	•	First YOLO training runs have been completed successfully.
 	•	Integration with OpenCV and real-time detection is in progress.

 Note: The YOLO model is not yet ready for reliable use.
-Detection accuracy and tracking are still being improved.
+The model should be improved to detect the card in a frame, which is not the case yet.

 <h2>Acknowledgements</h2>